FAQ + How to Use

 Users are encouraged to save EBM articles directly in the assessment/plan.
 Reminders, notes, treatment considerations are good candidates for this.

-By having evidence-based medicine articles directly linked to the assessment/plan as well as the ability for the attending to set specific plans for diagnoses, it is likely that this is the end or at least a reduction in the practice of “pimping” known all to well in our medical establishment.
+By having evidence-based medicine articles directly linked to the assessment/plan as well as the ability for the attending to set specific plans for top diagnoses, it is likely that there will be an end or at least a reduction in the practice of “pimping” that is unfortunately known all to well within the medical training community.